tasmota/decode-config/README.md

 * when using your own compiled firmware you have to compile your firmware with web-server (`#define USE_WEBSERVER` and `#define WEB_SERVER 2`).
 * enable web-server in admin mode (command [WebServer 2](https://tasmota.github.io/docs/#/Commands?id=wi-fi))

+-> Note: Using MQTT for exchanging Tasmota configuration data is not support by Tasmota itself; so _decode-config_ is unable using this way.

+### Running the precompiled binaries

+To start the program using the command line see [Usage](#usage).

+### Running as Python script

+If you want to run the Python source _decode-config.py_, an installed [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) environment is neccessary.

 > Note: Due to the [Python 2.7 EOL](https://github.com/python/devguide/pull/344) in Jan 2020 Python 2.x is no longer supported.